Clunes Football Netball Club: History

+The first published Australian Rules football match of "the newly formed" Clunes Football Club took place in Clunes against the Albion Football Club of Ballarat, on Saturday, 24 June 1876.
+Mr. Finn captained Clunes and the match resulted in a win to Albion.

+In September 1879, Carlton's Second Twenty played a match against the Clunes FC in Clunes.

+In 1882, Mr. Thomas Anketell was elected President at the Annual Meeting which was held in the Free Library.

+In May 1884, Essendon's Second Twenty played a match in against Clunes, which resulted in a win to Essendon.

+"After lying dormant for a number of years" (two), Clunes Football Club was reformed in 1913 with Mr. D. McLean as President.

+At the club's 1915 meeting, Mr. W J Champion was elected as president.

-The club was formed in 1886 and played in various local games up until 1917.
+The club played in various friendly local games from 1876 to 1909.
+Clunes played in the Creswick & Allendale FA in 1910.

 Games were often played midweek in the early days with many players being employed in the mines.
 Football in the town were often formed from the labour of mining companies and commercial merchants.
 Teams were formed and a local identity would donate a cup or trophy for competition.

-Surprisingly for a club of its age it never was in a structured association until after World War 1.
-In 1919 Creswick District Football Association was formed with Clunes being one of the founding clubs.
-Clunes was unsettled as it twice left the local competition to play in the Maryborough Association.
-When the Maryborough competition failed to operate in 1931 Clunes had to come up with a solution.
+Surprisingly for a club of its age it never was in a structured association until 1910.
+In 1919, Clunes joined the Creswick District Football Association when it was reformed after World War One.
+Clunes was unsettled as it twice left the local competition to play in the Maryborough District Football Association.

 In 1931 the Clunes Football Association was formed and Clunes was a founding club.
-Three other clubs were Smeaton, Newstead and Campbelltown.
+The three other clubs were Smeaton, Newstead and Campbelltown.
 Runners up in the inaugural year it took a few more years before Clunes won its first Premiership in 1934.